mcc-prior-art/mcc-layer/README.md

 A generated plan, model output, API call, workflow step, or agent decision is not automatically authorized to execute.

+### 2. Memory is not authority

+A remembered approval, old ticket, prior deployment, previous successful action, or learned workflow pattern is not current permission to execute.

+Memory may inform the decision.

+It cannot replace the decision.

-### 2. Execution requires a verified decision
+### 3. Execution requires a verified decision

-Before execution, the system must produce a verifiable authority decision based on identity, policy, risk, context, constraints, approval state, and token validity.
+Before execution, the system must produce a verifiable authority decision based on identity, policy, risk, context, constraints, approval state, memory freshness, and token validity.

-### 3. Fail closed by default
+### 4. Fail closed by default

 Missing, ambiguous, stale, invalid, mismatched, expired, or unverifiable state denies execution.

 Uncertainty is not permission.

-### 4. Bind decisions to scope
+### 5. Bind decisions to scope

 Authority must be bound to action, payload, policy, identity, audience, constraints, time window, and nonce.

-### 5. Audit before actuation
+### 6. Audit before actuation

 Execution attempts must be recorded in an append-only audit chain before the actuator, external tool, API, or operational system is invoked.

-### 6. Separate proposal from authority
+### 7. Separate proposal from authority

 The system that proposes an action should not automatically possess execution authority.

 Proposal and authorization are separate concerns.

-### 7. Internal does not mean authorized
+### 8. Internal does not mean authorized

-An internal agent, service, workflow, or controller may still be compromised, misconfigured, unauthorized, or operating outside approved scope.
+An internal agent, service, workflow, or controller may still be compromised, misconfigured, unauthorized, operating outside approved scope, or relying on stale memory.

-### 8. Used nonce — deny
+### 9. Used nonce — deny

 Token nonces are single-use.

 Replay attempts are denied at the gate regardless of token validity in all other dimensions.

-### 9. Override is not bypass
+### 10. Override is not bypass

 Emergency recovery paths must be explicitly authorized, signed, time-limited, nonce-protected, operator-bound, and auditable.

-### 10. Make uncertainty non-permissive
+### 11. Make uncertainty non-permissive

 When the system cannot verify the authority state, it should not allow execution by default.